2023 Most Popular History Bachelor's Degree Schools in West Virginia

 Full History at West Virginia Wesleyan College Report

-Glenville State College landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree history programs.
-Located in the remote town of Glenville, Glenville State College is a public college with a small student population.
+Glenville State College came in at #9 in this year’s edition of the Most Popular History Bachelor’s Degree Schools in West Virginia ranking.
+Located in the remote town of Glenville, Glenville State College is a public school with a small student population.

 Women make up 50% of the history majors at the school.